 Tracking website usage

-GDPR & ePrivacy compliance checklist
+GDPR & ePrivacy compliance summary

 - Specify management responsibility - assign someone responsibility for charity data protection and document this in your written policy.